spatie/ssl-certificate/README.md

 ## Important notice

-Currently this package [does not check](https://github.com/spatie/ssl-certificate/blob/master/src/SslCertificate.php#L63-L74) if the certificate is signed by a trusted authority.
+Currently, this package [does not check](https://github.com/spatie/ssl-certificate/blob/master/src/SslCertificate.php#L63-L74) if the certificate is signed by a trusted authority.
 We'll add this check soon in a next point release.

 ## Usage